EAL-Engineering/student_projects/Slurm_v2/project_plan.md

 To prevent the lead graduate student from becoming permanent IT support, we will implement **Interface Abstraction**:

-1. **Open OnDemand:** A web-based portal for Jupyter Notebooks and file management.
+1. **Open OnDemand:** A web-based portal for Jupyter Notebooks, file management, and shell access.
 2. **Standardized Job Wrappers:**
     * Global helper commands (e.g., `sub_talys`, `sub_geant4`) to auto-generate SBATCH headers.
 3. **Containerized Environments (Apptainer):**